lucid2713/works/_posts/2018-04-14-sonic-waste.markdown

 ---
 layout: post
-title: Ensemble of E-waste and Cello
+title: Sonic Waste
 ---

-Ensemble of E-waste and Cello, Performance, 2018
+Sonic Waste, Interactive installation & Performance, 2018

 ***

 <br/>

-<i><b>Work in progress.</b> Will be developed for 'Shaky Ground' festival, 8-10, June, 2018.</i>
+<i><b>Work in progress.</b> Will be developed for 'Shaky Grounds' festival, 8-10, June, 2018.</i>

 Performance in collaboration with Lucija(cellist), composed of interactive e-waste and analog circuit synthesizer.